IS2Lab/IS2Lab.github.io/_pages/home.md

   </a>
 </div>

-**Collaborations** Our lab aims to conduct research with practical relevance and impact by working closely with our industrial partners like Huawei, Alibaba and Ant Group.
+**Collaborations** Our lab aims to conduct research with practical relevance and impact by working closely with our industrial partners like Huawei, Alibaba, Ant Group and UWinTech.
 We are also actively collaborating with top universities like ETH, UC Berkeley, UIUC, University of Manchester, National University of Singapore, Singapore Management University, etc.
 <!-- Moreover, we are also working closely with our industrial partners like Huawei, Alibaba and Ant Group to tackle real-world challenges.  -->